BrewBench/monitor/arduino/README.md

 # BrewBench Monitor Arduino Sketches

-You can download sketches from the [monitor](http://monitor.brewbench.co)
+You can download sketches from [BrewBench Monitor](http://monitor.brewbench.co)

 ## Setup the Arduino